codingfunc/volcano/README.md

 #### Error messages
 * __REST__ adapter has a `BookingExceptionHandler` which handles and maps the system exceptions to appropriate return codes and messages.

+### Future work
+* Database schema management can be done using `liquibase`
+* With current requirements a user (email) can book multiple times.
+This can be improved to allow booking for the a particular `email` for registered only once for the specific time period.